lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 Simple enrollment requests are encoded using the "application/pkcs10" content type.
-A file name MUST be included either in a Content-Type or a Content-Disposition statement.
+A file name MUST be included either in a Content-Type or a Content-Disposition header.
 The extension for the file MUST be ".p10".

 Simple enrollment response messages MUST be encoded as content type "application/pkcs7-mime".
-A smime-type parameter MUST be on the Content-Type statement with a value of "certs-only".
-A file name with the ".p7c" extension MUST be specified as part of the Content-Type or Content-Disposition statement.
+A smime-type parameter MUST be on the Content-Type heder with a value of "certs-only".
+A file name with the ".p7c" extension MUST be specified as part of the Content-Type or Content-Disposition header.

 Full enrollment request messages MUST be encoded as content type "application/pkcs7-mime".
 The smime-type parameter MUST be included with a value of "CMC-Request".
-A file name with the ".p7m" extension MUST be specified as part of the Content-Type or Content-Disposition statement.
+A file name with the ".p7m" extension MUST be specified as part of the Content-Type or Content-Disposition header.

 Full enrollment response messages MUST be encoded as content type "application/pkcs7-mime".
 The smime-type parameter MUST be included with a value of "CMC-Response".
-A file name with the ".p7m" extension MUST be specified as part of the Content-Type or Content-Disposition statement.
+A file name with the ".p7m" extension MUST be specified as part of the Content-Type or Content-Disposition header.

 | Item         | MIME Type              | File Extension      | SMIME Type   |
 |:-------------|:-----------------------|:-----------|:-------------|